Long-Term Disability Policies in Michigan

 If this happened to you, it helps to know what kind of policy you have and what it covers.

 You might have an employer-sponsored policy governed by the federal ERISA law, or a privately purchased policy.

 An attorney from Levine Benjamin Law Firm can help you understand your rights under either one.

-Levine Benjamin has been helping people in Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan since 1964.
+Levine Benjamin has been helping people in Toledo, Traverse City and across Michigan and Ohio since 1964.

 What would you like to do?

 When you can’t work because of health problems, the two types of long-term disability insurance give you different options.